LinkedIn Outreach for Recruiters: 5 Templates That Get Candidate Responses

 Tuesdays through Thursdays between 8-10 AM or 3-5 PM perform best for LinkedIn outreach.
 Candidates check LinkedIn during work breaks, so timing around those windows increases visibility.
 Avoid Mondays (backlog) and Fridays (weekend mindset).

 Keep InMails under 150 words.
 The best recruiter messages are 50-100 words that lead with value, reference something specific, and include a clear but low-pressure ask.
-Candidates do not read long messages, they scan for relevance.
+Candidates don’t read long messages, they scan for relevance.

 Well-personalized LinkedIn outreach for recruiters typically sees 15-25% response rates on connection requests and 8-12% on InMails.
 Generic outreach sees under 5%.
 Focus on quality targeting and personalized templates before scaling volume.